 In short, with a higher gain antenna, additional throughput allocation, and better extreme weather performance, Starlink Business helps ensure bandwidth for critical operations 24/7.

 One of the most important factors when it comes to internet service is the speed and latency.
 Starlink Residential offers download speeds of up to 100 Mbps and upload speeds of up to 20 Mbps.
 On the other hand, Starlink Business offers faster download and upload speeds of up to 220 Mbps and 40 Mbps respectively.
 Latency ranges between 25-50ms in both cases.

 Often an essential requirement for businesses, Starlink Business also offers static IP addresses, which is not available to residential customers.
 A static IP address is a permanent address that is assigned to your business, which allows you to host your own website, email server, or other services that require a fixed IP address, such as a VPN.
 This is a valuable feature for businesses that need to host their own servers or services.

 Starlink Priority Access

-For residential users, Starlink introduced a Priority Access data cap of 1TB, with an overage charge during peak hours once this threshold has been met.
+Starlink Residential users have access to unlimited standard data, however there is no priority access to the network – this makes it unsuitable for high-demand users that require business-critical connectivity.
 On the other hand, Starlink Business and Maritime users have access to a much wider range of service plans, from 50GB to 6TB of Priority Access data.

 Starlink Business offers priority support, which means that businesses have access to dedicated customer support representatives who can help with any issues they may encounter.
 Priority support ensures that businesses receive fast and efficient support, reducing downtime and minimising any negative impacts on their operations.
 As a Starlink Authorised Reseller, Clarus goes beyond this by offering 24/7 NOC support, integrations with other technologies, API integration, a dedicated customer portal, and much more.